 Society member, Gabriel Engel wrote essays on the life and an analysis of the symphonies of Bruckner for publication by the Society.
 See The Life of Anton Bruckner .

-With Mr. Dumler's death in 1960, Charles Eble (1915 - 2009), founder and owner of Eble Music in Iowa City took over as the President and Editor.
+With Mr. Dumler's death in October of 1958, Robert G. Grey became president until 1962.
+That year, Charles Eble (1915 - 2009), founder and owner of Eble Music in Iowa City took over as the President and Editor.
 Publications of "Chord and Discord" continued into the 1990's.
 With Mr. Eble's declining health, the Society became inactive. (see article on Charles Eble below).

 Unfortunately, none of the Bruckner Society's files prior to 1998 have been located, but correspondence pertaining to activities with the New York Philharmonic (1946-1965) can be viewed here.